-Mitigation Measure UTIL-4 would be applied to Proposed Action to ensure that the City initiates expansion efforts at the time the Pleasant Grove WWTP nears 75 percent capacity.
-As noted above, this measure is the same as Mitigation Measure 4.12.3-1 in the Sierra Vista Specific Plan EIR and was adopted by the City at the time of project approval and will be enforced by the City.
+Implementation of Mitigation Measure UTIL-4 would reduce this effect.
+This measure is the same as Mitigation Measure 4.12.3-1 in the Sierra Vista Specific Plan EIR and was adopted by the City of Roseville at the time of project approval and will be enforced by the City.
+Pursuant to this mitigation measure and consistent with General Plan Policy 3, the City of Roseville will initiate expansion efforts at the time the Pleasant Grove WWTP nears 75 percent capacity.
+At that time, the City will prepare required California Environmental Quality Act (CEQA) documents to analyze any effects and identify appropriate mitigation measures that would mitigate the effects, to the extent feasible.
+It is anticipated that the WWTP would be expanded on the 20-acre (8-hectare) parcel to the south of the plant that was identified in the West Roseville Specific Plan for this purpose.
 The Sierra Vista Specific Plan EIR determined that this mitigation measure would reduce the effect to less than significant (City of Roseville 2010a).
-The USACE agrees with the conclusion in the Sierra Vista Specific Plan EIR and finds that this indirect effect would be reduced to less than significant.
-No direct effects would occur.
+The USACE agrees with the conclusion in the Sierra Vista Specific Plan EIR and finds that this effect would be reduced to less than significant.

-All Alts.
+No Action Alt., Alts.
+1, 2, 3 (On Site) All of the on-site alternatives would require wastewater treatment services that would contribute to the need to expand the Pleasant Grove WWTP.
+The expansion of the WWTP would result in the same types of effects described above under the Proposed Action.
+Based on the significance criteria listed above and for the same reasons presented above for the Proposed Action, this effect is considered significant.

-All of the alternatives would require wastewater treatment services that would contribute to the need to expand the Pleasant Grove WWTP.
-The expansion of the WWTP would result in the same types of effects described above under the No Action Alternative.
-Based on the significance criteria listed above and for the same reasons presented above for the No Action Alternative, this indirect effect is considered significant.
+Mitigation Measure UTIL-4 would be applied to the alternatives to ensure that any significant effects related to expansion of the treatment plant would be disclosed and mitigated, to the extent feasible.
+As noted above, this measure is the same as Mitigation

-Mitigation Measure UTIL-4 would ensure that the City initiates expansion efforts at the time the Pleasant Grove WWTP nears 75 percent capacity.
-As noted above, this measure is the same as Mitigation Measure 4.12.3-1 in the Sierra Vista Specific Plan EIR.
-The USACE assumes that the City would impose the same mitigation measure on all of the alternatives to address this effect.
-For reasons presented above, the USACE finds that this indirect effect would be reduced to less than significant.
-No direct effects would occur.
+Measure 4.12.3-1 in the Sierra Vista Specific Plan EIR.
+The USACE assumes that the City of Roseville would impose the same mitigation measure on all of the on-site alternatives to address this effect.
+For reasons presented above, the USACE finds that this effect would be reduced to less than significant.